uclalawcovid19behindbars/data/README.md

 #### `_national_counts.csv`
 * **Row definition**: Each row represents a COVID metric.
 * **Facilities included**: Includes adult and juvenile state facilities, federal facilities, and immigration detention facilities.
-Data from county jails and state psychiatric facilities are NOT included in these aggregates, as our data for these facilities is not comprehensive.
+Data from county jails are NOT included in these aggregates, as our data for these facilities is not comprehensive.
 This file supplements information reported directly on agency websites with statewide totals collected by [The Marshall Project](https://www.themarshallproject.org/2020/05/01/a-state-by-state-look-at-coronavirus-in-prisons).

 | Variable               | Description                                                                                                        |
 |------------------------|--------------------------------------------------------------------------------------------------------------------|